ANFTechTeam/ANFAutoAlerts/README.md

 1. Click the button above to deploy this Logic App to Azure.
 Complete the four fields:

-	* Resource group *, this is wher the Logic App will live
+	* Resource group *, this is where the Logic App will live
 	* Location *, this is the region where your Logic App will be deployed
 	* Logic App Name, any name you would like, the default is recommended
 	* Target Resource Group for Alerts, new alerts will be created here